 Towards the drive-to-online-store: the opportunities to sell online with e-commerce

 In the last period, in parallel with the forced closure of many companies and commercial activities imposed by government decrees, the predictable and consequent organic explosion of online traffic to all sales platforms has occurred.
-In this sense, e-commerce has become even more, and in no time, a valid alternative strategy – the only one, currently – to accommodate changes in consumer purchasing behavior during the coronavirus emergency.
+In this sense, e-commerce has become even more.
+In no time, a valid alternative strategy – the only one currently – to accommodate changes in consumer purchasing behavior during the coronavirus emergency.

 Of these, many have entered the world of online shopping for the first time and driven by a particular need: albeit temporarily, having had to give up traditional physical channels to buy products or services in an emergency, has also pushed users less accustomed to online to approach and discover the advantages offered by e-commerce.

 I am waiting to be able to return to normal.
-However, aware of the fact that the concept of ‘normal’ itself will also undergo a definite change after the coronavirus experience, taking advantage of openness to multichannel is now an opportunity to be seized.
+However, aware that the concept of ‘normal’ itself will also undergo a definite change after the coronavirus experience, taking advantage of multichannel openness is now an opportunity to be seized.

 Open an online eCommerce store in no time: What to watch out for

-Let’s see what brands, professionals, and companies must do to take advantage of the opening of their online store.
+Let’s see what brands, professionals, and companies must do to take advantage of their online store’s opening.

 Plan an eCommerce marketing strategy

-Even before setting up e-commerce, it is necessary to think of a sales strategy that can encourage the online purchase of customers, new or current, but to be “converted” to online.
+Even before setting up e-commerce, it is necessary to think of a sales strategy that can encourage customers’ online purchase, new or current, and be “converted” to online.
 In this sense, to generate and push traffic to the online store, it is necessary to plan a series of useful actions to hijack future sales and future purchases on the web.